Anitha1982/Ellevate-labs-task8/README.md

-Stored Procedure and Function in SQL Server
+Stored Procedure and Function in SQL Server:

 This project uses the EmployeeDB database containing an Employees table.